LinuxCNC/simple-gcode-generators/README.md

 You can either clone this repository using Git or download the whole repository as [a zip file](https://github.com/linuxcnc/simple-gcode-generators/archive/master.zip).

+All of these scripts, written by various authors, are licenced under the [GNU General Public License](LICENSE.md).

 The Scripts
 -----------